Top Tax Deductions for Photography Businesses

 - Have a reliable system in place throughout the year.
 If you only plan for deductions at the moment they’re due, you’ll not only be stressed, but you might also miss important benefits.
 Leveraging a reliable and powerful accounting software like FreshBooks can help keep you organized year-round.
 Use this software to track expenses such as mileage, overhead, payroll, and more.

 - Save paperwork and receipts.
 In a digital age, it’s easy to toss and lose track of small receipts and records.
 Although you might have the option to access some of these records digitally, don’t assume that you can always pull up what you need.
-A tax deductible depend on documentation, so be careful when it comes to receipts and paperwork.
+A tax deduction can depend on documentation, so be careful when it comes to receipts and paperwork.

 - Don’t wait until the last minute.
-The annual tax deadline is a crunch time for everyone.
+The annual tax deadline is crunch time for everyone.
 Because of this, it’s best to plan ahead, especially if you know that your deductions are complex.
 A tax professional can spend more time on your situation if they have the proper documentation and plenty of time.

 Taxes for Photographers Made Simple